 - Small scale store fronts facing Nanaimo

-- Approx 50 condominium and townhouse units on levels 2 through 6
+- Approx 62 rental units on levels 2 through 6

 - Underground parking accessed via the laneway off Nanaimo

-The recommended C-2 guideline supports a doubled loaded corridor midrise building.
-This is a traditional form of housing found in Vancouver.
-However, this type of building discourages interaction between residents and often results in large groups of people living with little to no sense of community.
+Double loaded corridor mid-rise buildings are a traditional form of housing found throughout the City of Vancouver.
+The proliferation of this status quo from of housing has resulted in a reduced quality of living for many Vancouverites.
+This type of building discourages interaction between residents and often results in large groups of people living with little to no sense of community.

-The midrise courtyard building is an increasingly popular form of housing which has the potential to increase social interaction between residents while generating a sense of community.
-Due to a multiple of constraints, many courtyards become too narrow, often becoming outdoor corridors with blinds drawn on facing windows.
+The mid-rise courtyard typology is an increasingly popular form of housing which has the potential to increase social interaction between residents while generating a sense of community.
+Contending with multiple constraints, many residential courtyards in Vancouver are too thin to allow for meaningful occupation of the space, often becoming outdoor corridors with blinds drawn on facing windows.